 What is the audit risk model?

-The audit risk model is the conceptual framework that auditors use to plan and execute an audit engagement.
-It expresses audit risk — the risk that the auditor issues an inappropriate opinion on materially misstated financial statements — as a function of three components:
+At its core, the model expresses audit risk (the risk that the auditor issues an inappropriate opinion on materially misstated financial statements) as a function of three components:

 Audit Risk = Inherent Risk x Control Risk x Detection Risk

-Inherent risk (IR) is the susceptibility of an assertion to a material misstatement, assuming no related controls exist.
-It is driven by the nature of the account, the complexity of underlying transactions, the degree of judgement or estimation involved, and external factors such as industry volatility or regulatory change.
+Inherent risk (IR) is the susceptibility of an assertion to material misstatement, assuming no related controls exist.
+IR is driven by the nature of the account, complexity of underlying transactions, the degree of judgement or estimation involved, and external factors such as industry volatility or regulatory change.

 Control risk (CR) is the risk that a material misstatement would not be prevented or detected on a timely basis by the entity's internal controls.
-It reflects the design and operating effectiveness of the entity's control environment as it relates to a specific assertion.
+CR reflects the design and operating effectiveness of the control environment as it relates to a specific assertion.

 Detection risk (DR) is the risk that the auditor's own procedures will fail to detect a material misstatement that exists.
-Detection risk is the only component the auditor directly controls — by adjusting the nature, timing, and extent of substantive procedures.
+DR is the only component the auditor directly controls (by adjusting the nature, timing, and extent of substantive procedures).

 - The model drives all audit planning.
-The assessed levels of inherent risk and control risk determine how much substantive work the auditor must perform.
-Higher assessed risk of material misstatement means the auditor must reduce detection risk through more extensive procedures.
+The assessed levels of IR and CR determine how much substantive work the auditor must perform.
+Higher assessed risk of material misstatement (RMM) means the auditor must reduce DR through more extensive procedures.

-- Detection risk is the auditor's lever.
-Inherent risk and control risk exist independently of the audit.
-The auditor can only influence detection risk — by choosing more persuasive procedures, larger samples, or testing closer to the period-end date.
+- DR is the auditor's lever.
+IR and CR exist independently of the audit.
+The auditor can only influence DR by choosing more persuasive procedures, larger samples, testing closer to period-end, or some combination of these.

 - ISA 315 (Revised 2019) introduced spectrum assessment.
-Rather than assessing inherent risk as simply "high," "medium," or "low," auditors now assess it on a spectrum, considering both the likelihood and magnitude of potential misstatement.
-This applies at the assertion level for each significant class of transactions, account balance, and disclosure.
+Rather than assessing IR as simply "high," "medium," or "low," auditors now assess it on a spectrum, considering both the likelihood and magnitude of potential misstatement.
+This applies at the assertion level for each significant class of transactions and account balance.

-- The model is conceptual, not mathematical.
+- The model is conceptual, not mechanical.
 While the formula AR = IR x CR x DR suggests a precise calculation, in practice auditors exercise professional judgement at each step.
-The model provides a framework for structured reasoning, not a mechanical computation.
+The model provides a framework for structured reasoning, and the real test is whether your procedures actually change when your risk assessment changes.

 Why it matters in practice